Date of Award

 Scholarly Commons Citation

 Mughni, Wali N., "A Simulation Study of Pilots' Ability to Perceive Angular Motion under the Influence of Alcohol" (1994).
-Theses - Daytona Beach.
+Master's Theses - Daytona Beach.
 250.